Katugastota: Hospitals

 Katugastota has two hospitals, the Katugastota Hospital and the Kandy Private Hospital (KPH).
 KPH is located approximately 2.5 km from the Katugastota towards the Kandy city centre.
 It provides both out patient, specialist channeling services and residential treatment facilities.

 Investment and financial

 Government banks

 The Peoples Bank is located in the Kandy-Kurunegala high way.
 The Bank of Ceylon Katugastota branch is located in the Madawala Road.
 The Sampath Bank, Commercial Bank, Seylan Bank and DFCC bank are the private banks in Katugastota.
 The Sampath bank is located in Madawala road approximately 100 m from the Bank of Ceylon bank.
 The DFCC Bank is located right before the DFCC bank and the Seylan bank is located in Kandy-Kurunegala highway approximately 200 m from the Katugastota Bridge before St. Anthony's Girls College.

 Schools

 Popular and prestigious St. Anthony's College is situated in the center of Katugasthota, and there are few more famous schools such as Sri Rahula college, St. Anthony's girls school, Zahira college, Mahaweli school, Wesswood International etc...

 Climate

-Situated in the Central Province, Sri Lanka, Katugastota generally enjoys a cooler and comfortable climate.
+Katugastota has a tropical rainforest climate (Köppen: Af) characterized by warm temperatures and a significant amount of rainfall.
+Katugastota has a wet season from October to December.